-Distribution: Endemic to Columbia River region of central Washington.
+Distribution: Occurring east of the Cascades crest, where endemic to the Columbia River region of central Washington.

 Habitat: Basaltic cliffs.